mkbmain/DapperRepo/README.md

 # DapperRepo
 Special Thanks to armanx

-Simple dapper repo with asyc implementation aswell no interface base to build on all work to create the table for Runner
+Simple dapper repo with async implementation aswell no interface base to build on all work to create the table for Runner

 # Sql
-connection strin is located in Program.cs in main as a const
+connection string is located in Program.cs in main as a const Also for tests is located in test project on Connection.cs
 ``` c#
   const string connection = "Server=localhost;Database=test;Trusted_Connection=True";
  ```